nikosappp/microprocessors-lab/README.md

 Solutions for the 7th‑semester Microprocessors Lab course at the National Technical University of Athens (2025–26).

-This repository contains solutions and support code for a series of AVR microcontroller lab exercises using the ATmega328PB on the ntuAboard_G1 platform.
+This repository contains codes for a series of AVR microcontroller lab applications using the ATmega328PB on the ntuAboard_G1 platform.
 <img width="828" height="592" alt="image" src="https://github.com/user-attachments/assets/b57bd34f-9e6d-458a-8c3b-b69cacd37afb" />

 ## Exercise 1 – Basic Assembly & Timing